andrtell/registry-vm/README.md

 ```
 ungrouped:
   hosts:
-    vm01:
+    vm:
-      ansible_host: <DOMAIN>
+      ansible_host: <TOP-DOMAIN>
 ```

-Replace
-* `<DOMAIN>` with the top domain e.g. `example.com`.

 ## Remote Setup

-Basic auth requires some user data.
-The user data holds a username and a password.
-The userdata is created using `htpasswd`.
+Basic auth requires user data.
+The user data holds usernames and a passwords.
+Here `htpasswd -Bbn <USERNAME> <PASSWORD>` is used to create this data.

 *Before you continue*